astrogirlnim/GeneKnow/desktop/TESTING_GUIDE.md

-# 🧪 GenePredict Testing Guide
+# 🧪 GeneKnow Testing Guide

 This guide explains how to test the Rust ⇄ Python ML integration implemented in Phase 1, Step 2.